Frequently Asked Questions

 What if my balance due is negative?

-A negative balance (in parentheses) means you have a credit on your account.
-If you would like to have this money refunded to you, go to the Babson Hub and click on Request a Refund in the left-hand toolbox.
+A negative balance (in parentheses) means that you have a credit on your account.
+If you would like to have this money refunded to you, go to SFS on the Babson Hub and click on Request a Refund in the left-hand navigation bar.
 Refunds will be issued approximately 10 days AFTER the add/drop period has ended.
 Refunds for credit balances generated by financial aid awards will be issued only after the financial aid has been disbursed.
+Alternatively, you may request a book voucher to purchase your course materials from the Babson Bookstore.
+Book vouchers can be used before the add/drop period has ended.
+Please email us at SFS@babson.edu to request a book voucher.

 When should parent loan applications or supplemental student loan applications be submitted?